-Argentina economy: From comeback kid to turbulence
+Why confidence in Argentina's economy is dwindling

 How did the crisis start?

-Argentina has been plagued by economic problems for years but the commodities boom of the past decades helped the country repay the money it owed to the International Monetary Fund (IMF).
+Argentina has been plagued by economic problems for years but the commodities boom of the past decades helped the country repay the money it owed the IMF.
 It cleared its entire debt to the multilateral organisation in 2007.

 Argentina's economy began to stabilise under President Néstor Kirchner, who governed from 2003 to 2007, but became more shaky again under his wife and successor in office, Cristina Fernández de Kirchner.